Genovese scored a goal in a famous shock League Cup win for Posh at West Brom

+RIP Dom Genovese, a local man who lived his dream of playing for Peterborough United

-Genovese was a Posh youth team player in the 1970s, but failed to win a professional contract, but after a decade scoring goals for Grantham, Kettering, Boston United, Nuneaton and Stamford he returned to Posh under Noel Cantwell’s management aged 26.
+Genovese was a Posh youth team player in the 1970s, but failed to win a professional contract.

+But, after a decade scoring goals for Grantham, Kettering, Boston United, Nuneaton and Stamford, Genovese was given a second opportunity to make it at London Road by legendary Posh manager Noel Cantwell in 1987 aged 26.

 Genovese left Posh at the end of that season and returned to Kettering.